 Quality and safety are at the foundation of all we do.
-They form the basis for our Trust strategy and our focus on providing high quality, safe care that reaches all parts of the organisation.
+They form the basis for our Trust strategy and our focus on providing high quality, safe care in all parts of the organisation.

-- Acknowledged as having a positive culture of safety, openness, transparency and incident reporting by our peers in the NHS Learning from mistakes league
+- Are recognised as having a positive culture of safety, openness, transparency and incident reporting by our peers in the NHS Learning from mistakes league

-- Consistently investing in and embedding regulatory requirements across the Trust
+- Invest in and embed regulatory requirements across the Trust

-- Providing multiple opportunities for Board to floor programmes, Governor visits, peer review and service user involvement to ensure transparency and quality
+- Provide opportunities for Board to floor programmes, Governor visits, peer review and service user involvement to ensure transparency and quality

-- Identifying and managing risks to the quality of care
+- Identify and manage risks to the quality of care

-- Focussed on triangulation of activity, embedding good practice and learning from lessons.
+- Focus on bringing together activity, embedding good practice and learning from lessons.

-Our services are registered and regulated by the Care Quality Commission (CQC) and OFSTED (Short Breaks Services).
-To maintain registration, we must meet standards set by the regulators and maintain ongoing compliance to these standards.
+Our services are registered and regulated by the Care Quality Commission (CQC) and Office for Standards in Education, Children's Services and Skills (OFSTED) for our Short Breaks Services.
+To maintain registration, we must meet and maintain the standards set by the regulators.

 Our CQC Report, August 2018

-Following a CQC routine inspection in June 2018 the Trust has been rated Outstanding.
+Following a CQC routine inspection in June 2018 the Trust was rated Outstanding.